lidalei/VolumeRendering/README.md

 # Volume Visualization
-This repository was implmented when folowing the Course Visualization at Eindhoven University of Technology (TU/e).
+This repository was implmented when following the Course Visualization at Eindhoven University of Technology (TU/e).

 # Contents
 * Compute intersection between a cuboid volume and a ray.